MinecraftMediaLibrary/EzMediaCore/README.md

 1) Clone the [repository](https://github.com/MinecraftMediaLibrary/EzMediaCore) by using the following Git link: `https://github.com/MinecraftMediaLibrary/EzMediaCore.git`
-2) Run `gradle shadowJar` on the parent project to build a jar for the plugin.
+2) Run `gradlew shadowJar` on the parent project to build a jar for the plugin.

 ---